amirshamaei/NIfTI-MRS/README.md

 ## Introduction

-NIfTI MRS is a standard format for accessing and sharing spectroscopic data.
-The purpose of this repository is to provide a robust tool for reading and writing NIfTI MRS format in JAVA programming languages.:warning: UNDER DEVELOPMENT
+NIfTI MRS is a standard format for accessing and sharing spectroscopic data ([link to NIfTI MRS](https://github.com/wexeee/mrs_nifti_standard)).
+The purpose of this repository is to provide a robust tool for reading and writing NIfTI MRS format in JAVA programming languages.
+:warning: UNDER DEVELOPMENT

 ## Features